Thomashh2k/Thomsi_FE/README.md

 # Thomsi
 > **Important Note**
-> This code is only to demonstrate my skills for job interviews, but hopefully, in the future there will be a production ready version of this code.
+> This code is only to demonstrate my skills in job interviews, but hopefully, in the future there will be a production ready version of this code.

 ## About
 This software is a headless CMS which goes in a different way how things work than any other headless CMSs.